stereotype441/language/resources/type-system/inference.md

 ## Null shorting

-The process of elaborating an expression involving `?.` is complicated by the presence of null shorting, a process in which a subexpression evaluating to `null` may terminate evaluation not just of the immediately enclosing expression, but also one or more larger containing expressions.
+The process of elaborating an expression involving `?.` is complicated by the presence of null shorting, a language feature in which a subexpression evaluating to `null` may terminate evaluation not just of the immediately enclosing expression, but also one or more larger containing expressions.
 In circumstances where this may occur, we say that null shorting _is extended_ from the smaller expression to the larger one. _For example, in `y = a?.b.f()`, if `a` evaluates to `null`, then the remainder of both `a?.b` and its enclosing expression `a?.b.f()` will be skipped, and `null` will immediately be assigned to `y`.
 So we say that null shorting is extended from `a?.b` to `a?.b.f()`._

 When expression inference acts on an expression from which null shorting may be extended, the expression inference process produces both an elaborated